enocean-js/node-enocean/README.md

 ### teach in automaticly

-to make a sensor known you have to bring the enocean object into a lerning state by calling `.startLearning()` When a teach in telegram is received while the object is in the learning state, and the sensor is successfully learned, a "learn" event is fired.
+to make a sensor known you have to bring the enocean object into a lerning state by calling `.startLearning()` When a sensor is successfully learned, a "learned" event is fired.

 ```
 enocean.startLearning()
-enocean.on("learn",function(data){
+enocean.on("learned",function(data){
 	console.log(data)
 });
 ```

-see the example `memory.js` in the examples folder for more info.

 the learning phase stops after a configurable timeout. the default is 60 seconds. during runtime you can change this timeout with `enocean.timeout=30`